-Those who've been to the US know tipping is commonplace, an expected practice, whereas in the UK it's entirely up to the individual.
+Those who've been to the US know tipping is commonplace, an almost expected practice, whereas in the UK it's common but not part of the fabric of society.

 When it comes to tipping in Thailand, it's not so straight-forward.

-So let's get into this tipping thang.
+So let's get into this tipping thing.
 Starting with how the Thais do it.

 But as with all Thai social interactions, there's some unique ‘Thainess' thrown into the mix.
-So let's explore this three-tiered approach:
+So let's explore the approach:

 1. Street Stall Restaurants

-Of course, occasionally someone might tell the owner to keep the couple of leftover Baht, but with a mixture of clientele, ranging from the Burmese construction working right up to the Lambo-driving hi-so entrepreneur, it tends to be a sit-eat-go free for all that doesn't lend itself to the etiquette of tipping.
+Of course, occasionally someone might tell the owner to keep the couple of leftover Baht, but with a mixture of clientele, ranging from the Burmese construction working right up to the Lambo-driving entrepreneur, it tends to be a sit-eat-go free-for-all that doesn't lend itself to the etiquette of tipping.

 2. High-Street Eats

-For high street restaurants, chains like Black Canyon and MK, for example, where average middle-earners might eat, a 10 or 20 Baht tip would be the norm, on say a 300-600 Baht meal.
+For high street restaurants, I mean chains like Black Canyon and MK, where average middle-earners might eat, a 20-40 Baht tip would be the norm, on say a 300-600 Baht meal.

-But then not everyone would tip, and most wouldn't necessarily have the intent to do so.
-It would more so be a case of receiving the change from the waitress and deciding to just leave it, not least because it looks pretty stingy not too – and in Thailand we love to save a bit of face.
+But not everyone will tip, and most wouldn't necessarily have the intent to do so: it's more a case of receiving the change from the waitress and deciding to just leave it, not least because it looks pretty stingy not too – and in Thailand we love to save a bit of face 🙂

-So in this instance, most hi-so Thais would tip, though not usually excessively.
+At these eats, most hi-so Thais would tip, though not necessarily an excessive one.
 We're talking 100 Baht on a 4,000 Baht meal; though the big players with a big face to upkeep might go in bigger.